-In propelling this visibility, fonts play an indispensable role which is shown in this comprehensive list of Best Fonts for Social Media.
+Let’s have a look at this comprehensive list of Best Fonts for Social Media.

 One of the classical and timeless fonts, you can never go wrong with a Montserrat text, which helps your posts in evoking their genuine naturality and vigour.

 It is professional, functional and largely versatile, thus can go with all kinds of content.
-It is a perfect fit for brand advertisement, as it enhances the formal aestheticism.
+It is a perfect fit for brand advertisement, as it enhances formal aestheticism.

 It is a seamless blend of Serif and Sans serif, giving you the best of both worlds.

 This quirky, stocky and naturally bold font can prove to be of large assistance if you want to attract attention to your post.

 If you are one of those bloggers who aspire to have an elaborate banner or a picture grid on their Instagram profiles- then this font can come in quite handy.

 When someone is merely browsing through your profile and not looking through each post in detail, Novecento is the well-suited choice.

 Anton is another very popular Google Fonts that you can use on your social media banners.
 If you are active on Pinterest, Anton can be a great fond as it is a bold font with good readability making it suitable for Pinterest traffic coming through the mobile phones.